ARU-life-sciences/hmm_tblout/README.md

 # `hmm_tblout`

-Simple parsing of tabular output from `HMMER::nhmmer --tblout ...`.
+Simple parsing of tabular output from `HMMER::nhmmer --tblout ...`, and also Infernal `cmscan/cmsearch`.

 ## Example